pranavsindura/cp-resources/README.md

 The best way to progress is to picking an OJ, stick with it and solve problems related to the topics you learn.

 Participate in contests and learn from other people.

+How to start?
+Pick first few topics from each heading and learn about them one by one.

 ### Reading / Watching
 - Books